-After writing the article in which I proposed that [y] and [a] are equivalent in some way, I realized that the outcome posed a difficult question.
+After writing the article in which I proposed that [y] and [a] are equivalent in some way, I realized that the outcome poses a difficult question.
 The reason why I first considered that the characters [y] and [a] could be related — but not stated in that article — is that they both occur in some of the same contexts as [o].
 In some places [o] can be swapped for [y], in others for [a], but nowhere either [y] or [a] equally.
-Each character alone matches part of the distribution of [o] but not the whole, and together they match an even greater part of that distribution.
-But curiously still not the whole.
+Each glyph alone matches part of the distribution of [o] but not the whole.
+Together they match an even greater part of that distribution but still not the whole.

-If we accept that [y] and [a] are equivalent we end up with a combined character which comes near to matching [o] in the way it is used in the text, but falls short.
+If we accept that [y] and [a] are equivalent then we end up with a combined glyph nearly matches the distribution [o] but falls short.
 Why is this so, and how can we explain it?
-This is the question which bothered me and which I seek to answer in this article.
+This is the question which which I seek to answer in this article.

-The character [o] occurs practically in any position in a word: beginning, end, or middle.
-It has few restrictions on which characters it can occur before or after, though it does not occur before [g] or [n].
-Yet [y/a] occurs at the beginning and end of words in either of its two forms, but only in the middle of words as [a], in positions before [l, r, m, n, i].
-In other middle positions — where [o] freely occurs — [a] does not and [y] only sporadically.
+The glyph [o] occurs in any position in a word: start, end, or middle.
+It has no restrictions on which glyphs it can occur before or after, though some are rare.
+Yet [y/a] occurs at the start and end of words in one or the other of its two forms, but only in the middle of words as [a], in positions before [l, r, m, n, i].
+In other middle positions [a] does not and [y] only sporadically.
 It is this part of the distribution of [o] which is thus unaccounted for by [y/a] and which I would like to explain.

-Although it could be argued that there is no reason why [y/a] should match [o] in distribution and so there is nothing to explain, I believe it is far more productive to assume that there was regularity in whatever process made the text of the Voynich manuscript.
-So if we observe that [y/a] is similar to [o] in some ways we are right to question why it is not in all ways.
-The alternative is to assume that a fairly regular text was made by an irregular process, which is logically worse.
+It could be argued that there is no reason why [y/a] should match [o] in distribution and so there is nothing to explain.
+I believe it is far more productive to assume that there was regularity in whatever process made the text of the Voynich manuscript.
+If we observe that [y/a] is similar to [o] in some ways we are right to question why it is not in all ways.
 The lack of [y/a] in these middle positions may teach us something about the Voynich text and the underlying language.

-To solve the problem of the missing [y] we must have some way of alternating the occurrence of the two environments: one where [y/a, o] occur, and the other where only [o] occurs: between the middle and final or initial positions.
-Such an alternation will let us compare the environments in which [y/a] does and does not occur and see what differs.
+To solve the problem of the missing [y] we must have some way of alternating the occurrence of the two environments: one where [y/a, o] occur, and the other where only [o] occurs.
+Alternation between the middle and start/end positions will let us compare the environments in which [y/a] does and does not occur and see what differs.

-The most obvious choice is to use the characters [dy] as they are a very common ending to words in the text.
-Many instances of [dy] occur after the character [o], and by removing those characters we can change the environment of the [o] from middle to final.
-When we do so, we find that — although less common than the words ending in [dy] — the resulting words ending in [o] all occur.
-Thus, taking a series of words and their frequencies: [okeody] 37, [okeeody] 16, [oteody] 39, and [oteeody] 11; but also [okeo] 14, [okeeo] 15, [oteo] 13, and [oteeo] 12.
-None of the resulting words are overly common, but taken together represent a valid pattern.
-The environment of a middle [o] before [dy] is similar to that of a final [o] once [dy] is removed.
+The most obvious choice is to use the very common suffix [dy].
+Many instances of [dy] occur after the glyph [o], and by removing the suffix we can change the environment of the [o] from middle to end.
+When we do so we find that the resulting words ending in [o] all occur: [okeody] has 37 tokens , [okeeody] 16, [oteody] 39, and [oteeody] 11; while [okeo] has 14 tokens, [okeeo] 15, [oteo] 13, and [oteeo] 12.
+Other examples of the same pattern can be found to illustrate the same idea: [dy] adds to an existing word, changing the previous final glyph into a middle glyph.

-But few examples of [dy] after [y/a] exist, as we expected.
-Taking the same series of words as above, but with [y] in the place of [o], we get the following: [okeydy] 0, [okeeydy] 0 , [oteydy] 1, and [oteeydy] 0.
-And, of course, the striking part comes when we remove [dy] and count the resulting words: [okey] 64, [okeey] 177, [otey] 57, and [oteey] 140.
+As expected, relatively few examples of [dy] after [y/a] exist.
+Taking the same series of words as above but with [y] in the place of [o], we get the following: [okeydy] 0, [okeeydy] 0 , [oteydy] 1, and [oteeydy] 0.
+Yet when [dy] is removed the resulting words are all common: [okey] 64, [okeey] 177, [otey] 57, and [oteey] 140.
 Alternating between middle and final environments for [y] gives the expected outcome, namely that [y/a] does not occur in one but does in the other.
-Although the examples given are only four words, the same rule goes for words ending with and without [dy] throughout the Voynich text.
+Although the examples given are only four words the pattern is repeated throughout the text.

-So here we’ve been able to find an environment where a middle [o] occurs but where matching words with a middle [y] do not.
-Yet when we transform that environment to produce a final [o] we not only find valid words, but also ones which match words with a final [y].
-Now we must ask ourselves what differs between the two environments that can help explain the lack of [y].
+So here we’ve been able to find an environment where a middle [o] occurs but [y] do not.
+While the removal of the suffix produces valid words ending both [o] and [y].
+Now we must ask ourselves what differs between the two environments that can help explain the lack of [y] in the middle position.

 (Before anybody thinks I have based this on four words alone, the same figures repeat for any word undergoing the same transformation.
-Wherever we find an [e] not followed by [y/a, o], removing the rest of the word and adding [y] always results in a valid word.
+Wherever we find an [e] not followed by [y/a] or [o], removing the rest of the word and adding [y] always results in a valid word.
 Yet removing the rest of the word and leaving [e] as the final letter mostly results in invalid words.
 This is true whether there is a single [e] or double [ee].)

 With this we have found our ‘missing’ [y]: it is deleted in certain environments.
 This [y]–deletion, along with the equivalence of [y] and [a], makes an almost exact counterpart for [o], occurring in all the same environments.
-Although seemingly complex with three different expressions, the rules governing the character [y] are very regular:
+Although seemingly complex with three different expressions, the rules governing this compound glyph are very regular:

 1. [y] at the end of words, and at the beginning if not in the context for [a].